 Bad ballasts often buzz, or hum, when they're on their way out.
 If you've been hearing this, you need to test the ballast.

-If your fluorescent lighting starts to act like HID when you turn it on, and it's slow to reach full illuminance, your ballast is most likely the culprit.
+If your fluorescent lighting starts to act like HID when you turn it on, and it's slow to reach full brightness (what lighting experts call illuminance), your ballast is most likely the culprit.

 Inconsistent lighting levels

 Fluorescent lamps almost always experience color variation and fading.
 So, at different stages of the lamp's life, different light levels will be produced.
 But if you're seeing dark corners and inconsistent lighting in your space, it may not just be because of the lamps.
 It could very well be the ballast, too.

 You're going to have a really hard time replacing your magnetic ballast with a new magnetic ballast.
 But you've probably figured that out by now.

 1. Switch to an electronic ballast, keep lamp

 This is probably the cheapest, least labor-intensive option, but not by much.
 Once you understand the total cost of lighting, though, you'll see that there's a better long-term solution.
 The "work smarter, not harder" approach to this debacle would be to swap out the lamp while you're swapping out the ballast, for a clean, full upgrade.

 That said, you can run most T12s off an electronic ballast, so if you think your lamps still have a lot of life in them, this is an option.

 2. Switch to an electronic ballast, switch to a T8 fluorescent